State St.’s MakeHaven the newest ‘co-working’ space

-The newest to enter the fold downtown is MakeHaven, which is in the process of moving into newly generic xanax two-floor space at 266 State Street.
+The newest to enter the fold downtown is MakeHaven, which is in the process of moving into newly leased two-floor space at 266 State Street.

 A full membership is $50 a month, and Logan says with enough members, those fees can cover basic operating costs.
 The organization is currently applying for non-profit status, which would allow it to receive donations.